Create a Survey in less than 60 seconds!

 • Transactional: This data includes what they purchased and how.

-As you can see, all of the above areas could help inform improvements to the customer journey.
+As you can see, the above areas could help inform improvements to the customer journey.

 For instance, demographic data could be collected to help better inform your customer personas.
 In turn, you could adjust your customer touchpoints accordingly.